-Above Compartment 36 is a gold vase of the Roman period, dredged up off the coast of Asia Minor.
+Immediately below the Portland Vase (Compartment 36) is a gold vase of the Roman period, dredged up off the coast of Asia Minor.
 It has an inscription on the foot, stating the weight as two pounds and half an ounce.
 The vase is perfectly plain, but of graceful shape.

-Cases J-L (upper parts) contain Roman silver objects from

-France, for which see below, p.
-119.
+Cases J-L (upper parts) contain Roman silver objects from France, for which see below, p.
+120.

-[Cases J-L (lower parts) and M, N contain gold ornaments-British, Irish, barbaric, Byzantine, Anglo-Roman, and savage-forming a part of the collections of the British and Mediæval Department.]
+[Cases J-L (lower parts) and M, N contain gold ornaments-British, Irish, barbaric, Byzantine, Anglo-Roman, and savageforming a part of the collections of the British and Mediæval Department.]